 Patrick Luiz Sullivan De Oliveira

-Fields of Study: Modern France, South Atlantic, Urban History
+Fields of Study: Modern France, Urban History, History of Technology, South Atlantic.

 Advisor: Philip Nord

-I am a third-year Ph.D. student in the Department of History.
-My main area of focus is nineteenth-century France and Western Europe, although I also work with comparative/connective approaches that take Brazil into consideration.
+My main area of focus is nineteenth-century France and Western Europe, although I also explore comparative/connective approaches that incorporate Latin America.

 My dissertation, "Dans l'Air: The Emergence of Modern Airmindedness in France" addresses how and why Paris became the capital of early aviation before World War One.
 In order to explain this process, I argue against the modernist paradigm that has defined the historiography of flight and search instead for continuities in aerial culture that extend as far back as 1860, way before the first functional airplanes took to the air.
 I argue that for the French the quest for flight was intricately connected to their idea of France being a beacon of civilization and the enlightened nation par excellence, and that the dialectic between nationalist and cosmopolitan elements that defined such an attitude surfaced and informed French airmindedness as it started to take form in the wake of the Franco-Prussian War.

 During 2015-2016 I will be a Daniel and Florence Guggenheim Fellow at the Smithsonian National Air and Space Museum.
 I spent the 2014-2015 academic year as a Doctoral Exchange Fellow at the Institut d'Études Politiques de Paris (Sciences Po), conducting extensive archival research in Paris and nearby cities.